 (but if a man does not know how to manage his own household, how will he take care of the church of God?),1 Timothy 3:5(NASB)

-A long and comprehensive list of qualities and qualification, which Paul considered so important in church leadership, are clearly laid out in this passage of Scripture.
-However, Paul interjects his eldership treatise, by asking an interesting, yet simple question, which could shed light on the suitability, or otherwise, of any man seeking to fulfil this role: (but if a man does not know how to manage his own household, how will he take care of the church of God?).
+A long and comprehensive list of qualities and qualifications which Paul considered so important in church leadership, are clearly laid out in this passage of Scripture.
+However, Paul interjects his eldership treatise, by asking an interesting, yet simple question, which could shed light on the suitability, or otherwise, of any man seeking to fulfil this role, "but if a man does not know how to manage his own household, how will he take care of the church of God?"

-Wise, kind and careful leadership at home, should be the mark of every Christian family.
-Children should be taught to obey both of their parents, in the Lord, for this is right in the eyes of God.
-As fathers, they should not provoke their children to anger, but bring them up in godly discipline with respect for others.. and for the Lord.
-Those that desire to be elders should be loving husbands to their wives, and not be bitter against them.
+Wise, kind, and careful leadership at home, should be the mark of every Christian family.
+Children should be taught to obey both of their parents in the Lord, for this is right in the eyes of God.
+Fathers should not provoke their children to anger, but bring them up in godly discipline with respect for others, and for the Lord.
+Those that desire to be elders should be loving husbands to their wives and not be bitter against them.
 Each man is called to love their wife, even as Christ also loved the Church, and gave Himself for her.

-Heavenly Father, thank You for the clear, biblical guidelines on the role of elders and overseers in the Church.
-We pray for all who are called into Church leadership, that they may endeavour to live godly lives - as outlined in the first book of Timothy.
-Grant them wisdom and grace to manage their own households in godly fear, and we pray that they may translate these practices into loving leadership in their homes and caring supervision of their congregations.
-Keep them from the many fleshly pitfalls that could harm their testimony, and may all Your children seek to live godly in Christ Jesus - to His praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the clear, biblical guidelines, on the role of elders and overseers in the Church.
+I pray for all who are called into Church leadership, that they may endeavour to live godly lives as outlined in the first book of Timothy.
+Grant them wisdom and grace to manage their own households in godly fear, and translate the practice of loving leadership in their homes into caring supervision of their congregations.
+Keep them from the many fleshly pitfalls that could harm their testimony, and may all Your children seek to live godly in Christ Jesus, to His praise and glory.
+This I ask in Jesus' name, AMEN.